 WHY SHOULD YOU LEARN CPR?

 Anyone can, and should, learn CPR.
-Through a combination of chest compressions and rescue breaths, a properly trained and certified bystander can quickly take action and help someone suffering from a cardiac arrest episode, heart attack, or even drowning or choking.
+Through a combination of chest compressions and rescue breaths, a properly trained and certified bystander can quickly take action and help someone suffering from a cardiac arrest episode, choking, gasping, and fasten recovery of drowned persons.
 Since the majority of cardiac arrest episodes occur far from a hospital or trained medical professionals, bystanders play an especially crucial role in responding to this type of emergency.

 Learning CPR can also help you professionally.
 Many jobs, even those outside of the medical field, require CPR certification.
 You might be surprised to know that firefighters, police officers, electricians, and even flight attendants are trained in CPR and other life-saving procedures.
 Additionally, since so many cardiac arrests occur in the workplace, knowing this skill can make any employee more valuable.